 Dr. Awh’s special interests include macular surgery, macular degeneration, and the development of surgical devices and techniques.
 He is an active investigator in industry-sponsored and National Eye Institute-sponsored clinical trials, holds eleven U.S. patents for retinal surgical devices and treatments, and has designed dozens of instruments in widespread use by vitreoretinal surgeons.
 He is a consultant to numerous ophthalmic companies and has lectured in over twenty countries and on every continent (except Antarctica!).
 He serves on the Executive Committee of the American Society of Retina Specialists and is a past member of the board of EURETINA, the European Retina Society.

 Dr. Awh has been named one of the Best Doctors in America every year since 2007 and is the recipient of Honor Awards from both the American Academy of Ophthalmology and the American Society of Retina Specialists.
 In 2004, he received the Senior Honor Award of the American Society of Retina Specialists.
 In 2015, he received the Senior Achievement Award of the American Academy of Ophthalmology.
 He is an Associate Examiner for the American Board of Ophthalmology and is the founding Director of the Retina Fellows' Forum, an annual national educational meeting for vitreoretinal specialists-in-training.
 Dr. Awh was inducted as an inaugural member of the Retina Hall of Fame in 2017.

 Dr. Awh is the happily married father of three children.
-He enjoys golf, triathlon, music, and travel.
+He enjoys golf, running, and travel.

 Vitreoretinal Surgery and Research